k2view-academy/K2View-Academy/articles/TDM/tdm_architecture/04_task_execution_overridden_parameters.md

 ##### Entity Reservation Validations

 - Validate the number of reserved entities - this validation runs if the task reserves the entities whether the reservationInd is set to True in the task itself or in the overridden parameters.
 The validation accumulates the number of entities in the task to the total number of reserved entities for the user on the target environment.
 If the accumulated number of reserved entities exceeds the user's permissions on the environment, the API returns an error.
-  - For example, if a user is allowed to reserve up to 70 entities in ST1 and there are 50 entities already reserved for him in ST1, he can reserve up to an additional 20 entities in ST1.
+  - For example, if a user is allowed to reserve up to 70 entities in ST1 and there are 50 entities already reserved for him in ST1, he can reserve up to additional 20 entities in ST1.
 - Validate the retention period to verify that the number of days does not exceed the maximum number of days allowed for the tester.

 If at least one of the validations fails, the API does not start the task and returns validation errors.

 ### Task Execution Process

-The override of task execution parameters does not update the task itself, but rather impacts the given task execution:
+Overriding of task execution parameters does not update the task itself, but rather impacts the given task execution:

 The [task execution process](/articles/TDM/tdm_architecture/03_task_execution_processes.md) gets the overridden parameters from [task_execution_override_attrs](/articles/TDM/tdm_architecture/02_tdm_database.md#task_execution_override_attrs) TDM DB table and executes the task based on the overridden parameters.